Origin of Coronal Extreme Ultraviolet Shockwaves without a Coronal Mass Ejection Event: Methodology

 \subsection{Observational methods}

-We first visually inspected each of the 171 coronal wave events from April 2010 -- January 2013 to detect whether or not each one had a CME, and what was the recorded wave speed of that front.
+We first visually inspected each of the 171 coronal wave events from April 2010 -- January 2013 to detect whether or not each one had a CME.
 Before visual inspection, we cross-referenced the coronal wave catalog with the LASCO CME database, considering any coronal wave event to have a corresponding CME if there was a recorded CME less than 90 minutes from the recorded start time of the coronal wave event.
 This was to provide time for the CME to be properly observed on the coronagraph, since its effects may not be immediately seen after the flare and/or CME.
 The population of coronal waves from \cite{Nitta2013} propagate out from an origin, initially looking akin to "dropping a pebble in a pond."
 As they expand, the fronts become increasingly asymmetric (i.e., they do not solely expand radially), where the fronts in some sectors appear darker or brighter, as well as faster or slower, as they cross the solar disk.
 Then, a visual inspection of both coronagraph and 171\AA/193\AA\, AIA movies during each recorded wave event was performed.
 The following event was considered to have an accompanying CME if there was a noticeable plasma ejection traveling beyond the solar limb in the same region of both the coronagraph and 171\AA/193\AA\, movies.
-Additionally, we also recorded the wave speeds as seen in the LCPF catalog, as well as the recorded closest CME time, mass, kinetic energy, speed, and other remarks (such as if an event was poor, only in C2, or a partial halo was observed) as seen in the LASCO catalog.
-Other notes were recorded regarding the visual strength and size of an observed CME, especially if it was rather weak, faint, and difficult to observe, or if it was quite noticeable.
-The motivation for this visual inspection stems from the fact that, as stated by the SOHO LASCO CME catalog team, "in the absence of a perfect automatic CME detector program, the manual identification is still the best way to identify CMEs."
-This was mainly in an effort to confirm our initial tagging of CME-related events, in which coronal wave/LCPF events were only considered to have a corresponding CME event if the start time of the wave (which corresponds to the closest flare start time) was within 90 minutes of the recorded first C2 appearance of a CME in LASCO.
-Then, we changed events when necessary to either having a CME (yes), not having a CME (no), or being inconclusive (maybe).